-“Australia has stipulated that New Zealand needs to contribute to the creation of standards—that’s been the case for the past 18 months and it’s quite a major change.
+“Australia has stipulated that New Zealand needs to contribute to the creation of standards if we want to have any influence in the outcome—that’s been the case for the past 18 months and it’s quite a major change.

 “Radio NZ recently obtained a list of reviews Standards NZ had decided not to participate in.
 It includes standards around basins, toilet pans and water tanks.

-“I have contacted the BSP group to ask why it was decided not to participate in the creation of these standards.
-I’ve been waiting three weeks but there’s been no reply yet and that’s incredibly frustrating.”
+“I have contacted the BSP group to ask why it was decided not to participate in the creation of these standards, and the answer was funding restrictions."

 Mr Wallace said the lack of policing of standards in New Zealand is also a major cause for concern.